Archive for the ‘American Haiku’ Category

 Old times reminisced, new times planed, it has all been, and will continue to be, enjoyed by me.
 Savoring a piece of my wife’s famous apple pie and homemade oatmeal raison cookies, or still-hunting deer along the base of Hedge Hog mountain, taking wing shots at partridge, or just chopping wood for the stove to fend off the cold northern nights, I feel like I fit the place and regret when its time to go.
 If your of a mind to ice fish, have at it.
 There are many reasons, some to intangible to put into words as to why I love the camp.
 The trip to it flies, the knowledge of returning to work and the trip back drags.
 But still I am always happy to see my wife’s smile upon returning, I guess there really is no place like home after all.
 ‘Harry’, mounted on the wall, will keep a glass eye on the camp until the next visit.

-The Camp is a place I would hope, the family would pull together to preserve, even if they do not now use it themselves, to allow their children the opportunity to glimpse the past, to momentarily slow down their lives and appreciate natures intricacies. (cell phones do not even work).
+The Camp is a place to momentarily slow down our lives and appreciate natures intricacies, (cell phones do not even work).
 Many have come here through the years since it was built by Grampy in ’42’.
 I appreciate the camp and all this simple place offers, it may not be to every one’s liking, but if I were asked to sum it up in one word, it would be, ‘priceless‘.